lillykml/TinDog/README.md

 - Ever thought about you might not be the only one who enjoys some company?
 - Your dog certainly would love to mingle.
-- That's what TinDog ist for!\n
+- That's what TinDog ist for!

 Check out the website: https://lillykml.github.io/TinDog/